Profiling presence patterns and segmenting user locations from cell phone data: Methodology

-A made example is shonw in Figure \ref{nhp_eg}.
+Figure~\ref{nhp_eg} demonstrates the computation of NHP.
 User A presented at 5 places for 1, 0, 5, 1 and 0 times respectively during 6:00 $-$ 7:00 on the weekday across the observational period ($L_{A}^{6} = 5$).
-His normalized presence at place $3$ during this time period can be calculated as in equation (\ref{eq:2}).
+His normalized presence at the user location $3$ during this time period can be calculated as in equation (\ref{eq:2}).
+Specifically,